Hugofromfrance/home_performance/README.md

 ## 🤔 Why Home Performance?

-You use electric heating and wonder:
+You have a heating system and wonder:
 - **"Is my room well insulated?"** → Measured K coefficient
 - **"How much do I actually consume?"** → Daily energy
 - **"Did I forget to close a window?"** → Automatic detection
 - **"Which room costs the most?"** → Multi-zone comparison

 **Home Performance** answers these questions by analyzing your **real** heating data, without theoretical calculations.
+Works with electric heaters, heat pumps, gas boilers, and district heating!

 ### 💡 Use Cases